isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Befrienders for the Elderly.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
 			   There are seniors who live alone with disabilities or issues caused by old age.
-We need volunteers taking the role as befriender to help them or listening to their problems.
+We need volunteers to take on the role of befriender to help them or listen to their problems.
 		</td>
 	</tr>
 </table>